cliqz-oss/browser-f/README.md

 # Cliqz Browser

-Cliqz develops novel Internet browsers that incorporate search as primary feature.
-This repository is about the Cliqz Browsers based on Mozilla Firefox, available to users as  “Cliqz for Windows beta” and “Cliqz for Mac beta”.
-Learn more at [cliqz.com](https://cliqz.com).
+Cliqz develops novel Internet browsers that incorporate proprietary features such as search and anti-tracking.
+This repository is about the Cliqz desktop browser, based on Mozilla Firefox – thus the repository name “browser-f” like Firefox.
+It is available for Windows and Mac.
+Learn more about our products and team at [cliqz.com](https://cliqz.com).

+Most features developed by Cliqz and offered as part of the Cliqz browsers are maintained in the open source project [browser-core](browser-core).

+If you are curious about our mobile browsers, please visit our open source projects for [Cliqz for Android](browser-android) and [Cliqz for iOS](browser-ios).

 ## Building